There are no items in your bag at this time.

 To Scrub, or Not to Scrub?

-Without question, many people like to scrub their skin as a frequent step in their daily skincare routines.
+Without question, many people like to scrub their skin as part of their daily skincare routines.
 The problem is that most scrubs are too harsh and abrasive for skin (and we’ve evaluated dozens).
 You can find face scrubs that contain just about everything, from volcanic ash to forms of sand, ground-up nuts, sea shells, sugar, and salt.
-There are also oatmeal and jojoba bead scrub particles or even homemade scrubs; while these might sound as if they’re more kind to your skin, they often aren’t.
-We cannot stress enough how destructive these scrubs can be on skin if you aren’t very, very careful.
+There are also oatmeal and jojoba bead-containing scrubs which can be kinder to skin if formulated right.
+We cannot stress enough how destructive harsh scrubs can be on skin if you aren’t very, very careful.

 Harsh, abrasive scrubs and stiff-bristled cleansing brushes can cause micro-tears in skin—every time you use them.
 That’s absolutely not a good thing, especially if you tend to over-scrub, as many people do.